Which sales can be declared through the EU-OSS?

 Non-EU companies which have neither their business nor a fixed etablishment in the EU may only declare intra-EU distance sales and certain sales of goods as a platform via the EU-OSS.
 If a business not established in the EU provides services in the EU, these may, however, eventually be declared via the non-EU OSS.

 If a business decides to use the EU-OSS, all sales covered by this scheme must be declared via this electronic portal.
 There is no option to declare, for example, services to consumers via the EU-OSS and simultaneously declare intra-EU distance sales of goods in the conventional way (UVA [preliminary VAT return] and assessment procedure).
+In addition, there is also no possibility to limit the use of the EU-OSS to certain countries.

 An Austrian business provides intra-EU distance sales of goods and other services to consumers in Germany and France.
 The Austrian business has a fixed establishment in Germany.
 They have no establishment in France.